 Long term, or real time, stability testing programs subject products to recommended storage conditions and normally utilize a longer monitoring period for degradation to establish product shelf-life.
 This testing procedure differs in comparison to accelerated shelf-life testing, which instead exposes products to elevated storage environments.
 The drug product is monitored under specified storage conditions until it no longer exhibits the expected quality standards.
 A long term stability study typically lasts a minimum of 12 months, but may extend beyond that.

-Why Would You Need Long Term Stability Testing?
+Why Would You Need Long Term Stability Testing for Drug Substances?

 Long term stability testing is essential for determining the shelf life and storage periods of products under their expected environmental conditions.
 It provides manufactures and consumers insight as to when products will stop performing as intended.
 Even if the stability properties of an API are thought to be fully understood, long term stability testing may be utilized if there is a change in packaging or the formulation of the product has been altered.